-When HIPAA was first enacted in 1996, few people could have anticipated the shock waves that this landmark regulation would send across the health care industry.
+When HIPAA was first enacted in 1996, few people could have anticipated the shock waves that this landmark regulation would send across the healthcare industry.
+The following will discuss the 5 most landmark OCR settlements in 20 Years of HIPAA.

 Over the course of 20 years, the regulation has changed considerably to account for national conversations surrounding the integrity, privacy, and security of patients’ health information.